project-gemmi/benchmarking-fft/README.md

 r-N means radix-N (radix-4 and 8 are supported anyway as 2^N).
 "++" in the "prime" column means the Bluestein's algorithm.
+"+/-" for radix-7 means it's only for complex-to-complex transform.
 "s" and "d" denote single- and double-precision data.

 | Library | r-3 | r-4 | r-5 | r-7 | r-8 | prime | 2D | 3D |  s  |  d  |